Answers are at the right or below the question in "Light Blue".

 Who are Aristotle, Flavius, Herodotus, Josephus, Pliny, and Tacitus?

 a.
-These men were high priests during the period of writing the Bible.
+They were high priests during the 1500 years of writing the Bible.

 b.
 These influential priests and biblical writers contributed to several books of the Bible.

 c.
-Well-known and respected historians that, in some manner, corroborated parts of the Bible.
+They are well-known and respected historians who, in some manner, corroborated parts of the Bible.

-Aristotle, Pliny, Herodotus, Josephus, Flavius, and Tacitus were respected historians who corroborated the Bible.
+Aristotle, Pliny, Herodotus, Josephus, Flavius, and Tacitus were respected historians who wrote passages that corroborated the Bible.

 -